thejensen/intro_the-transporter/README.md

   * cd intro_the_transporter
   * open index.html

-  Then, in your browser, zoom out to 75% to get the console into view ;)
+Then, in your browser, zoom out to at least 75%, might be more like 50% to get the console into view ;)

 ## Specifications